PowerDataHub/terraform-aws-airflow/README.md

 }
 ```

-## Inspecting service logs
+## Debug and logs

 The Airflow service runs under systemd, so logs are available through journalctl.
-Most often used arguments include the --follow (-f) to keep the logs coming, or the --no-pager to directly dump the text lines, but it offers much more.

 $ journalctl -u airflow -n 50

-### Todo
+## Todo

 - [x] Run airflow as systemd service
 - [x] Provide a way to pass a custom requirements.txt files on provision step